-- 6.1 This policy sets out the circumstances in which LiveWest will grant permission to keep a mobility scooter. - 6.2 This policy will apply to all new requests to keep a scooter and retrospectively to existing residents who already have a scooter.
-(Note: It is important that retrospective applications are made so that LiveWest can review the risks posed rather than to remove any previously granted permissions). - 6.3 Residents who wish to obtain a mobility scooter must apply in writing for permission before purchasing, through the mobility scooter application form.
+- 6.1 This policy sets out the circumstances in which LiveWest will grant permission to keep a mobility scooter. - This policy will apply to all new requests to keep a scooter and retrospectively to existing residents who already have a scooter.
+(Note: It is important that retrospective applications are made so that LiveWest can review the risks posed rather than to remove any previously granted permissions). - Residents who wish to obtain a mobility scooter must apply in writing for permission BEFORE purchasing (view the Mobility Scooter Application form).
 We will normally respond to requests within 14 days of receipt.
 If no response is received, the application will remain unapproved.
-Permission is conditional on the resident having relevant tax registration (where required) and that they have read, understood, and agree to abide by the mobility scooter policy (a copy of which should be sent with each permission letter).
-Current and prospective LiveWest residents who are thinking about purchasing a scooter are recommended to discuss this with scheme/estate colleagues before making a purchase. - 6.4 Any resident considering renting or purchasing a mobility scooter should get advice from a reputable dealer experienced in assessing customer needs, and who can offer appropriate training on the different types of mobility scooters and their suitability, as well as the safety aspects of using a mobility scooter.
-If buying a second-hand scooter, residents are strongly recommended to have the mechanical and electrical condition of the scooter checked prior to purchase. - 6.5 In considering whether permission should be granted, account will be taken of whether a suitable safe area can be identified to store and charge the scooter and the potential impact on other people.
-Permission will only be granted where the needs and wellbeing of other residents and other users of the building are not adversely affected. - 6.6 It is the resident's responsibility to ensure that their mobility scooter: - Will fit in any intended external doors, lifts, and internal doors. - Is in a safe condition, serviced and maintained regularly and complies with all the legal requirements relating to that class of mobility scooter. - 6.7 LiveWest cannot guarantee that every resident who wants a mobility scooter will be given permission.
-Permission will be refused where: - There is no safe storage in the resident's flat and where no suitable alternative safe communal storage and charging space can be provided. - A major physical alteration to the premises is required, which we believe to be unreasonable in terms of cost, aesthetics, and/or disruption to other service users.
+Permission is conditional on the resident having relevant tax registration (where required) and that they have read, understood and agree to abide by the Mobility Scooter Policy (a copy of which should be sent with each permission letter).
+Current and prospective LiveWest residents who are thinking about purchasing a scooter are recommended to discuss this with scheme/estate staff before making a purchase. - 6.4 Any resident considering renting or purchasing a mobility scooter should get advice from a reputable dealer experienced in assessing customer needs and who can offer appropriate training on the different types and suitability and the safety aspects of using a mobility scooter.
+If buying a second-hand scooter, residents are strongly recommended to have the mechanical and electrical condition of the scooter checked prior to purchase - In considering whether permission should be granted, account will be taken of whether a suitable safe area can be identified to store and charge the scooter and the potential impact on other people.
+Permission will only be granted where the needs and wellbeing of other residents and other users of the building are not adversely affected. - 6.6 It is the resident's responsibility to ensure that their mobility scooter: - will fit in any intended external doors, lifts, and internal doors - is in a safe condition, serviced and maintained regularly and complies with all the legal requirements relating to that class of mobility scooter. - 6.7 LiveWest cannot guarantee that every resident who wants a mobility scooter will be given permission.
+Permission will be refused where: - there is no safe storage in the resident's flat and where no suitable alternative safe communal storage and charging space can be provided - a major physical alteration to the premises is required, which we believe to be unreasonable in terms of cost, aesthetics and/or disruption to other service users